 See the picture on the right?
-See how the white enamel protects the inner yellow dentin?
+The white enamel is protecting the inner yellow dentin.

-Not flossing also makes teeth sensitive because it causes gums to pull away from your teeth, exposing the inner dentin that would normally be protected by your gums.
+Not flossing also makes teeth sensitive because it causes your gums to pull away from the teeth, exposing the inner dentin that would normally be protected by your gums.

 Is the Active Ingredient in Desensitizing Toothpaste Safe?